 Oliver appeared as a finalist, alongside his brother Sebastian, on the closing season of Canadian Idol.
 The two went on to perform and record internationally as The Pigott Brothers, writing songs for the CBC Gemini award-winning TV series "Being Erica."
-Oliver's original music has also been showcased in many feature films including "Lost Angels" which went on to win awards in Best Feature Film Soundtrack and Best Original Score at film festivals across the USA.
+Oliver's original music has also been showcased in many feature films, including "Lost Angels", which went on to win awards in Best Feature Film Soundtrack and Best Original Score at film festivals across the USA.

 As a session vocalist, Oliver has given his voice to a wide array of commercial spots as well as several TV shows.
-Notably, his work in the hit tv series "The Next Step" has received attention internationally.
+Notably, his work in the hit TV series "The Next Step" has received attention internationally.
 The show has aired on Family Channel in Canada, Universal Kids in the US and Children’s BBC in the United Kingdom.
 It has won many awards over its 7 seasons on air, including awards at the Canadian Screen Awards and the BAFTA British Academy Children’s Award.
-Oliver's featured vocal on the song “Elevator” has garnered over 2 million streams and is one of the show's soundtrack favourites.
+Oliver's featured vocal on the song “Elevator” has garnered over 2.8 million streams and is one of the show's soundtrack favorites.
 With this song he crafted an emotional and heartfelt vocal that has become an uplifting anthem for the youth who watch this series.